 Supporting hearts for life

-Around 400 children from Yorkshire and North Lincolnshire need open-heart surgery every year and around 10,000 are treated as outpatients.
-We aim to ensure that these children have the best possible support and to help their families however we can during their stay in hospital.
+Around 450 babies, children and adults from Yorkshire and North Lincolnshire need open-heart surgery every year and over 17,500 are treated as outpatients.
+We aim to ensure that these patients have the best possible support and to help their families and loved ones however we can during their stay in hospital.

 Children’s Heart Surgery Fund was founded in 1988.
 Since then, we have awarded around £6 million in grants to the Leeds Congenital Heart Unit, its patients and their families, as well as funding important research proposals.